lukearp/Azure-IAC-Bicep/Standard-Deployments/PaloAlot-HA-Active_Active/ReadMe.md

 Deploys a Palo Alto HA Pair in an Active Active configuration.
 Deploys:
-    Azure Storage Account with File Share configured for Palo Boot Strapping Up to 9 Palo Alto Appliances across 3 Availability Zones
+    Azure Storage Account with File Share configured for Palo Boot Strapping Up to 9 Palo Alto Appliances across 3 Availability Zones Azure Public Load Balancer for Untrust

-Soon it will also deploy the Azure Load Balancers for Trust and Untrust:
-    Azure Public Load Balancer for Untrust
     Azure Private Load Balancer for Trust

+Soon it will request a init file to do some base Palo Configurations

 # What does this module require?